blueinkhq/blueink-client-python/README.md

 bh.add_cc("bart.simpson@example.com")

 # Add a document to the Bundle by providing a publicly accessible URL where
-# Blueink can download the document to include in the Bundle
+# the Blueink platform can download the document to include in the Bundle
 doc_key = bh.add_document_by_url("https://www.irs.gov/pub/irs-pdf/fw9.pdf")

 signer1_key = bh.add_signer(